-(Adams, 2016; Adams & Collyer, 2019)
+Because CREA is expected to affect the rostral, cranial vault, and possibly orbit areas, we tested if size explained more variation in these three compared to the molar and basicranial modules.
+These analyses can be done after separate GPA/asymmetry removals for each module; however, this risks not capturing allometric size change between modules, which is an important part of our question.
+We therefore report the results of allometry analyses of shape versus log-transformed centroid size for each module based on joint GPA and separate GPAs, each with an asymmetry removal step included.

-To compare the modularity patterns across our allometric and non-allometric datasets, we separated the landmarks according to a five-module framework that followed the six modules proposed across therian mammal crania .
-This included the anatomical regions of the rostrum, molar area, orbital area, vault, basicranial area, but excluded the zygomatic arch module, which was missing due to scanner limitations .
-To quantify modularity, we used the geomorph function phylo.modularity .
-This calculates the covariance ratio (CR) coefficient, with the numerator as covariation between modules and the denominator as covariation within modules.
-Therefore, highly modular structures, with higher covariation within than between modules, will have small CR values within the unit interval.
+The impact of allometry on shape variation was further assessed by comparing integration (degree of co-variation) and modularity (degree of module independence) across the cranium and between modules before and after size removal.
+Integration was measured using partial least squares (PLS) correlation coefficients between multiple modules, taking into account phylogeny (Adams & Felice, 2014); values towards 1 indicate a higher PLS coefficient.
+To quantify modularity, we used geomorph functionalities (Adams, 2016; Adams & Collyer, 2019) calculate the covariance ratio (CR) coefficient, with the numerator as covariation between modules and the denominator as covariation within modules.
+Therefore, highly modular structures, with higher covariation within than between modules, will have small covariance ratio values within the unit interval.
 By contrast, structures with low modularity will have CR values close to 1.0 because the two covariation values are very similar (Adams, 2016).
-The modularity results were juxtaposed with analyses of integration, which use partial least squares (PLS) correlation coefficients between multiple modules to assess how much they co-vary, taking into account phylogeny .
-In this case, values towards 1 indicate a higher PLS coefficient.
 In both modularity and integration analyses, the functions include a phylogenetic context by generating a matrix of partial least squares under a Brownian motion model of evolution (Adams & Felice, 2014) that was informed by our time-calibrated ultrametric molecular phylogeny (Marcy et al., 2020).
 The resulting evolutionary covariance matrix controls for similarities between closely related species, which is needed to study macro-evolutionary patterns of modularity (Adams & Felice, 2014; Klingenberg & Marugán-Lobón, 2013).
-Significance was determined by randomly resampling the modules 1,000 times and comparing the random distribution of CR coefficients to the observed value.
+Significance was determined by randomly resampling the modules 1,000 times and comparing the random distribution of coefficients to the observed value.
+We also compared the R-PLS and CR values among modules in the full vs. the residual dataset.